31 Oct 2023

 - Get in touch with the local newspaper, TV, or radio station to see if they're interested in this as a story.
 If your elected representative has agreed or refused to do something, this may be a hook.
 Tweet about the meeting – if they're supportive, they might be willing to take a photo with you for this.
-Use #TakeClimateAction and see our guides for more: on creating a media strategy, writing a press release, and giving a great interview.
+Use your campaign hashtag and see our guide to attracting media attention.

 - Keep up the conversation.
 Let your elected representative know the latest developments and invite them to any relevant events

 - If you don't get the response you want, be persistent.
 Encourage others to organise face-to-face meetings.

 Elected representatives will prioritise talking to and meeting people from their ward, constituency or region.
 If you’re going along as a group, then you’ll need at least one person from the area they represent.